-There shall be an Economic Development Commission consisting of seven (7) members, who shall be Administrative Appointments of the First Selectman.
+There shall be an Economic Development Commission consisting of five (5) members, who shall be Administrative Appointments of the First Selectman.
 The terms of members shall be three (3) years.

 It shall have the powers, duties and responsibilities and shall be subject to the restrictions and limitations specified in the Connecticut General Statutes with respect to Economic Development Commissions as the same may, from time to time, be amended.
-In addition to such powers, the Commission shall conduct research into the economic conditions and trends in the Town, shall make recommendations to appropriate officials and agencies of the Town regarding action to improve its economic condition and development, shall seek to coordinate the activities and cooperate with unofficial bodies organized to promote such economic development and may advertise and may prepare, print and distribute books, maps, charts and pamphlets, which in its judgment will further its official purposes.
+The Commission shall establish operational directives to be executed by the Director of Economic Development.
+In addition to such powers, the Commission shall conduct research into the economic conditions and trends in the Town, shall make recommendations to appropriate officials and agencies of the Town regarding action to improve its economic condition and development, coordinate the activities to promote such economic development and may advertise and may prepare, print and distribute books, maps, charts and pamphlets, which in its judgment will further its official purposes.

 The Economic Development Commission shall, from time to time, make such recommendations as it deems appropriate to the Planning and Zoning Commission with respect to possible amendments to the comprehensive Town plan or to the Zoning Regulations as they effect industrial and commercial developments.
 The Commission shall confer with similar commissions of the abutting towns in order to make recommendations with respect to the development of adequate roads, utility services and industrial sewage disposal in a manner consistent with that of other towns.